Brussels-North to Amsterdam train with NS International | IC Brussel

 FAQs

-The average journey time by train from Brussels-North to Amsterdam is 2 h 24 min to travel the 172 km long route, with around there are 8 trains per day.
-Journey times can vary on weekends and holidays.
+The average journey time by train from Brussels-North to Amsterdam is 1h 57m to travel the 172 km long route.
+Journey times can vary on weekends and holidays, so use our Journey Planner to search for a specific date.

-The first train from Brussels-North to Amsterdam leaves at 06: 02.
+The earliest train from Brussels-North to Amsterdam leaves at 4:53 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Brussels-North to Amsterdam leaves at 19: 02.
+The latest train from Brussels-North to Amsterdam leaves at 7:53 PM.

-A trip to Amsterdam from Brussels-North is worth doing but not as a day trip with a journey time of 2 h 24 min each way.
+A day trip to Amsterdam from Brussels-North is worth doing with a journey time of 1h 57m each way.
 Check with Omio app the best way to travel.

-The cheapest month to travel from Brussels-North to Amsterdam by train is October.
+The cheapest month for a train from Brussels-North to Amsterdam is September.

 popular train stations